Full Gradient DQN Reinforcement Learning: A Provably Convergent Scheme: Introduction

 In this work, we revisit DQN and scrutinize it as a stochastic approximation algorithm, using the `o.d.e.' (for `ordinary differential equation') approach for its convergence analysis (see \cite{BorkarBook} for a textbook treatment).
 In fact, we go beyond the basic o.d.e.\ approach to its generalization based on differential inclusions, involving in particular non-smooth analysis.
 This clarifies the underlying difficulties regarding theoretical guarantees of convergence and also suggests a modification, which we call the Full Gradient DQN, or FG-DQN.
 We establish theoretical convergence guarantees for FG-DQN and compare it empirically with DQN on sample problems (forest management \cite{Chades14,Couture16} and cartpole \cite{Barto83,Florian07}), where it gives better performance at the expense of some additional computational overhead per iteration.\\

 As was noticed above, another successful tweak for DQN has been the use of `experience replay'.
 We too incorporate this in our scheme.
 Many advantages of experience replay have been cited in literature, which we review later in this article.
-We also unearth an interesting additional advantage of `experience replay' for Bellman error minimization using gradient descent.\\
+We also unearth an interesting additional advantage of `experience replay' for Bellman error minimization using gradient descent and compare it with the `double sampling' technique of \cite{Baird}.
+See Sections~\ref{subsec:doublesampling} and \ref{subsec:forestproblem} below.